stablegradients/SeeInTheDark/README.md

 }
 ```

-### Execute
+###Execute

 To train the neural net run the following command.
-The loss plots for both validation and training shall be stored in the working directory and the checkpoint is stored in ./checkpoinnt folder.
-Feel free to use our [checkpoint](www.checkpoint.com)
+The loss plots for both validation and training shall be stored in the working directory and the checkpoint is stored in ./checkpoinnt folder .Feel free to use our [checkpoint](www.checkpoint.com)

 ```shell
 foo@bar:~$python execute.py -m train -d <training json file> -c <checkpoint to continue from>